-- To present the five general principles of dynamic Bible study. - To explain the four Bible study methods used to study 1 Peter in this course. - To explain general principles for interpreting a specific passage of Scripture.

-Character: By the end of the course, the student will demonstrate:

-- Sensitivity to the dangers of misinterpreting scripture, or using it in ways that justify one's own position in contradiction to the original context and meaning of a passage. - An appreciation for applying the scripture in practical ways, rather than merely studying for the sake of "head knowledge." - A thirst for knowledge of God's Word "as the deer pants after water in a dry and thirsty land."
+- To present at least seven of the nine general principles of dynamic Bible study. - To explain the four Bible study methods used to study 1 Peter in this course. - To explain general principles for interpreting a specific passage of Scripture. - Character: By the end of the course, the student will demonstrate: - Sensitivity to the dangers of misinterpreting scripture, or using it in ways that justify one's own position in contradiction to the original context and meaning of a passage. - An appreciation for applying the scripture in practical ways, rather than merely studying for the sake of "head knowledge." - A thirst for knowledge of God's Word "as the deer pants after water in a dry and thirsty land."